scalacenter/tooling-working-groups/nominations/guillaume-martres.md

 ## Working Groups

-This candidate is nominated as a candidate to the LSP Working Group (LSP-WG).
+This candidate is nominated as a candidate to the LSP Working Group (LSP-WG) and the STP Working Group (STP-WG).

 ## Proposition